zcvele/OfficeDocs-SkypeForBusiness/Teams/configure-dynamic-emergency-calling.md

    (Calling Plan, Operator Connect, and Teams Phone Mobile users are automatically enabled for emergency calling with the emergency numbers from the country/region based upon their Microsoft 365 or Office 365 usage location.)

 - **Emergency calling policy - Applies to Calling Plans, Operator Connect, Teams Phone Mobile, and Direct Routing.** This policy configures the security desk notification experience when an emergency call is made.
 You can set who to notify and how they are notified.
 For example, to automatically notify your organization's security desk and have them listen in on emergency calls.
+You can set unique experiences per emergency number, including not alerting the security desk for test calls to 933.
 This policy can either be assigned to users or network sites or both.
 To learn more, see [Manage emergency calling policies in Teams](manage-emergency-calling-policies.md).

 ## Enable users and sites